AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

 Details about this function:

--   Syntax: `print(arg)`
+-   Syntax: `print(arg)`.
 -   Description

-    Outputs a response body.
+    Prints a response body.
 This function is different from the `say ()` function.
 This function does not append a newline at the end of the output.

 -   Parameters